Our knowledge of orthopaedics. Your best health.

 Surgical Treatment for Scoliosis

-Most scoliosis surgeons agree that children who have very severe curves (45 to 50 degrees and higher) will need surgery to lessen the curve and prevent it from getting worse.
+Most scoliosis surgeons agree that children who have very severe curves (45 to 50° and higher) will need surgery to lessen the curve and prevent it from getting worse.

-The operation for scoliosis is a spinal fusion.
-The basic idea is to realign and fuse together the curved vertebrae so that they heal into a single, solid bone.
+The most common surgery for scoliosis is a spinal fusion with metal rods and screws and a bone graft.
+The basic idea is to realign (straighten) and fuse (weld) together the curved vertebrae so that they heal into a single, solid bone.

 With the tools and technology available today, scoliosis surgeons are able to improve curves significantly.